Mikulus6/Cultures-map-editor/documentation/formats/cultures_data.md

 ### File format

-For the algorithms used to read these files, one can look into the Python module [`supplements.py`](../../supplements) present in this repository.
+For the algorithms used to read these files, one can look into the directory of Python modules [`supplements`](../../supplements) present in this repository.
 Using `Converters.exe` application provided in [releases section](https://github.com/Mikulus6/Cultures-map-editor/releases) one can extract and pack back `remaptables.cdf`.
 One can additionally verify consistency between `*.cif` and `*.cdf` files by running appropriate scripts present in the aforementioned module.